objeck/objeck-lang/core/lib/experimental/gtk/README.md

 ## Current Plan

-* Map GObject basic types
+* Map GObject basic types (gint, gdouble, utf8, etc.)
-* Code generation for Gdk records
+* Code generation for Application and Window.
+GObject code might need to be written by hand.
-        - Prototype
-        - Script
-        - Optimize
 * Basic [PoC](poc) done.
 Tested on Linux and Windows, macOS is next.
-* Coding binding PoC done, validated however generated code will need to implemented per PoC
+* Updating the code generator per PoC effort.

 ## Targets
 Solution and PoCs will need to run on macOS, Linux and Windows (VS and MSYS2).